 Recent Orange County Transportation Authority (OCTA) innovation efforts have focused on leveraging technology to spur transformation.
 Recent examples include creating systems to provide real-time bus arrival information to passengers, deployment of mobile ticketing to reduce transaction time when purchasing bus passes, and exploration of new transit services, such as micro-transit and partnerships with transportation network companies.
-Many of these new approaches are completed or underway and have proven successful to date.
+Many of these new approaches have provided beneficial outcomes to date.